flybrains/FlyRT/README.md

-# FlyRT
+## FlyRT
-a simple real-time tracker for drosophilia behavior experiments
+A simple real-time tracker for Drosophilia behavior experiments

-# H2 Usage
+## Usage
 To launch the GUI:
 `python FlyRT/FlyRT_UI.py`